home-assistant/core/README.md

 Home Assistant
 ==============

-Home Assistant provides a platform for home automation.
-It does so by having modules that observe and trigger actors to do various tasks.
+Home Assistant is a home automation platform running on Python 3.
+It provides modules that observe and trigger actors to do various tasks.

 It is currently able to do the following things:
  * Track if devices are home by monitoring connected devices to a wireless router (currently supporting modern Netgear routers or routers running Tomato firmware)